How to Successfully Upsell and Cross-Sell on Your eCommerce Store (with Examples)

 Word-of-mouth is a powerful tool in the e-commerce world, so make sure to include some of these on your online store and encourage visitors to buy a product or two.

-You can also add the total number of customer reviews, the average rating of the product, how many products are already sold, and similar:
+You can also add the total number of customer reviews, the average rating of the product, how many products have already sold, and similar:

 Source: Amazon